makerGeek/spokify/replit.md

 - Updated storage layer from MemStorage to DatabaseStorage class
 - Populated database with 12 multilingual songs across 7 genres
 - All song data now persists between application restarts
-- YouTube video IDs verified and working for audio playback
+- YouTube video IDs verified and working for audio playbook

 The application architecture prioritizes user experience with offline support, real-time translations, and a mobile-first design that makes language learning through music both engaging and accessible.